ajithor/traceroute-in-C/README.md

 # traceroute-in-C
 An implementation of the packet tracing tool using C

+Principle-
+The network layer packet has a field called Time to Live(TTL), which is decremented at every node.
+Whenever thiis field reaches 0, an ICMP(Internet Control Message Protocal) message is generated and sent to the original sender.
+We exploit this nature, by sending out packets with incremental TTLs and recieving ICMP from each intermediate nodes, until we reach the intended reciever.
+It is needed to note that those messages have the intermediate node's IP address, which we parse and filter.

 To run this, compile both icmp_Listener and pktInjector.c and run icmp_Listener first.
 Then run the pktInjector which will ask you to enter the destination ip address.